Janet 1.38.0-73334f3 Documentation

 (array/fill arr &opt value)

-(defaulting to nil) without changing the length of the array.
+Replace all elements of an array with value (defaulting to nil) without changing the length of the array.

 Returns the modified array.